 - 26% of those with children noted they’ve missed at least 1 house payment

 In Arizona, grocery store workers who are injured on the job are eligible for workers’ compensation.
 This means that under normal circumstances, if a worker is injured, they would be eligible for benefits to help tie them over while they’re healing.

-As the nation moved into the height of the first wave of the COVID-19 pandemic in May 2020, the Industrial Commission of Arizona passed a law that carriers of workers’ comp insurance could not outright deny COVID-19 cases automatically.
+As the nation moved into the height of the first wave of the COVID-19 pandemic in May 2020, the Industrial Commission of Arizona issued guidance regarding COVID-19 claims saying that workers’ comp insurance carriers should not outright deny these cases automatically.

 Rather, insurance companies and claims representatives who are authorized to handle workers’ comp claims are required to review and investigate any COVID-19 claim that comes in the same way they’d handle other claims: in good faith.

 Additionally, those who have COVID-related damages must go through the same channels with their employer as they would if they were physically hurt while on the job.
 If you filed a claim seeking benefits for your virus-related damages, therefore, your boss’s workers’ comp insurer must process it as it would any other workers’ compensation claim.

 This means that employees who fall ill must be able to prove they became infected with COVID-19 through the course of their employment by providing the following information:

 - Doctor’s letter(s)

 - Medical documentation

 You can still be denied workers’ compensation for becoming infected with COVID-19; however, those working in high-risk fields (such as healthcare) will have a better chance of receiving benefits.